bw-clark/Basis/README.md

 ## General Info

-This Educational Program allows for generation visualization of the following Hydrogenic and STO-nG Orbitals:
+This Educational Program allows for generation and visualization of the following Hydrogenic and STO-nG Orbitals:
 1s, 2s, 2pz, 3s, 3pz, 3dz in the polar (r, theta, psi) and radial (r, psi) space.

 STO-nG orbitals are generated using a linear regression algorithm to optimize coefficients in the linear combination of Gaussians.
-The in 'Radial' mode program will calculate and display numerical overlap integrals between STO-nG orbitals and Hydrogenic Orbitals
+The 'Radial' mode program will calculate and display numerical overlap integrals between STO-nG orbitals and Hydrogenic Orbitals

 ## Input Parameters